loopbackio/loopback-next/examples/file-transfer/README.md

 ![upload-download](upload-download.png)

-The uploaded files will be stored in `.sandbox` folder under the application root directory.
+By default, the uploaded files will be stored in `.sandbox` folder under the application root directory.
+The directory can be configured via `fileStorageDirectory` of application config.

 ## Contributions